Camille Pissarro: Marriage and children

+Political thought

+Pissarro was involved in anarchist circles and held strong views of egalitarianism.
+Pissarro was a subscriber to the radical anarchist publication Le Révolté and was in consistent communication with leading anarchist theorizer Jean Grave as well as fellow anarchist artists such as Paul Signac and Henri-Edmond Cross.
+His political philosophies also motivated some of his art.
+For instance, in 1889, Pissarro created an album of 30 drawings titled Turpitudes sociales, using a style of caricature and allegory to critique modern societal issues.
+The purpose of the album was political, Pissarro created the album as a gift for his niece aiming to solidify her anarchist tendencies.

 The London years

 After the outbreak of the Franco-Prussian War of 1870–71, having only Danish nationality and being unable to join the army, he moved his family to Norwood, then a village on the edge of London.
 However, his style of painting, which was a forerunner of what was later called "Impressionism", did not do well.
 He wrote to his friend, Théodore Duret, that "my painting doesn't catch on, not at all ..."

 Pissarro met the Paris art dealer Paul Durand-Ruel, in London, who became the dealer who helped sell his art for most of his life.
 Durand-Ruel put him in touch with Monet who was likewise in London during this period.
 They both viewed the work of British landscape artists John Constable and J. M. W. Turner, which confirmed their belief that their style of open air painting gave the truest depiction of light and atmosphere, an effect that they felt could not be achieved in the studio alone.
 Pissarro's paintings also began to take on a more spontaneous look, with loosely blended brushstrokes and areas of impasto, giving more depth to the work.